withxat/eslint-config/README.md

 import antfu from '@antfu/eslint-config'

 export default antfu({
-// Type of the project. 'lib' for libraries, the default is 'app'
-	type: 'lib',
+// `.eslintignore` is no longer supported in Flat config, use `ignores` instead
+	ignores: [
+		'**/fixtures',
+		// ...globs
+	],

 	// Enable stylistic formatting rules
 	// stylistic: true,

+	// Disable jsonc and yaml support
+	jsonc: false,

 	// Or customize the stylistic rules
 	stylistic: {
 		indent: 2, // 4, or 'tab'
 		quotes: 'single', // or 'double'
 	},
+	// Type of the project. 'lib' for libraries, the default is 'app'
+	type: 'lib',

 	// TypeScript and Vue are autodetected, you can also explicitly enable them:
 	typescript: true,
 	vue: true,

-	// Disable jsonc and yaml support
-	jsonc: false,
-	yaml: false,
+	yaml: false

-	// `.eslintignore` is no longer supported in Flat config, use `ignores` instead
-	ignores: [
-		'**/fixtures',
-		// ...globs
-	]
 })
 ```